drazicmartin/home-task-planer/README.md

-# home-task-planer
+# Home-Task-Tracker (HTT)

-HTP, home task planer is a gamified way of having all the housework done !
+HTT, home task tracker is a gamified way of having all the housework done !
 It's is currently in developement.

 this project use the following stacks :